SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.4.md

 From now on, stopped elements will no longer be taken into account when distributing SNMP traps.
 When a trap has to be sent to an element on another DataMiner Agent, it will no longer be sent when that element is stopped.

-#### SLAnalytics - Automatic incident tracking: Focus value updates will no longer be taken into account when determining whether the alarm storm threshold was exceeded [ID_35545]
+#### SLAnalytics - Automatic incident tracking: Focus value updates will no longer be taken into account when determining whether the maximum group event rate was exceeded [ID_35545]

 <!-- MR 10.2.0 [CU13]/10.3.0 [CU1] - FR 10.3.4 -->

-From now on, focus value updates will no longer be taken into account when determining whether the alarm storm threshold was exceeded.
+From now on, focus value updates will no longer be taken into account when determining whether the *Maximum group event rate* was exceeded.

 ### Fixes